MegaManSec/JoshuaHu/menu/about.md

 - Training Day
 - Enemy
 - City of God
+- Grave of the Fireflies
+- Paprika
 - The City of Lost Children
 - Whiplash
 - Spirited Away
 - Metropolis (1927, and 2001)
 - Neo Tokyo
+- Memories (1995)
+- The Lobster
+- The Congress
 - Mon Oncle
+- Taipei Story
 - The Dark Knight Rises
+- The Fall
 - The Signal
 - Sunshine
 - Logan's Run